After a good 6+ weeks to test the UCAN product exclusively and extensively, I am happy to present a product review.

 By sticking to this routine, the combination of burning more fat and needing fewer calories during workouts has helped my body composition to change ever-so-slightly each week.
 Nothing drastic (I have lost 3 pounds in 6 weeks), but see the photo evidence above as proof.
 I have always monitored my caloric intake and been diligent about tracking my weight.
-For the first time in my LIFE, I have found myself close to race-weight (the weight that I raced my previous two PRs – Grandma’s ’11 and Olympic Trials ’12) without being uber-hungry at night or depriving myself throughout the day.
+For the first time in my LIFE, I have found myself close to race-weight (the weight that I raced my previous two PRs – Grandma’s ’11 and Olympic Trials ’12) without being hungry at night or depriving myself (neither of which I want to do).

 In addition, I haven’t had any energy “crashes” like I did when I was fueling with regular carbs or gels.
-I used to get dizzy 3/4 of the way into any hard or long workout, but that hasn’t been the case yet (and I have put in a number of 20-24 mile runs with tempo and marathon pace).
+I used to get a little dizzy 3/4 of the way into any hard or long workout, but that hasn’t been the case yet.
+That’s noteworthy as I have put in a number of 20-24 mile runs with tempo and marathon pace.

 If you’ve been considering using the product, or are just hearing about it and want to give it a try, please comment below.
 I am more than happy to help with any questions you might have (you can email me too at nichole(dot)porath(at) gmail).
 If you at all relate to my weight/metabolism issues, or just want to stay fueled long into an endurance workout, please give this a try.
 It may change the way you fuel/eat in general – I know it has for me!!!